 You may take this class P/NP.
 You must decide before the deadline, and add the option online with TLC or file the P/NP form with Admissions and Records.
 With a grade of C or better, you will get P.

 You must file for the P/NP option by June 26th.
 Once you decide to go for P/NP, you cannot change back to a letter grade.
 If you are taking this course as part of a certificate program, you can probably still take the class P/NP.
 Check with a counselor to be sure.

 If taking Pass/No Pass you need to earn 408 points to pass the class.

 Instructor Announcements and Q&A Forum

 The instructor will post announcements on the “Instructor Announcements” page in Canvas throughout the semester.
 Canvas notifies students according to their preferred Notification Preferences.
 A “Q&A Forum” is also available as a pinned Discussion to ask for assistance of your classmates or of the instructor.

 Sources: For each assignment, I will specifically list what sources you must use to answer the assigned questions.
 These are the ONLY sources that you can use.
 Using other sources or plagiarism will result in a 0 grade for that assignment, and could lead to disciplinary action with the College.
-You must answer the questions in your own words, copying sentences, paragraphs, and/or entire sections from our textbook or assigned readings is plagiarism.
+You must answer the questions in your own words, copying sentences, paragraphs, and/or entire sections from our textbook or assigned readings (or really any source) is plagiarism.
 Please read through the the section about plagiarism at the bottom of this syllabus.

 Citations: Be sure to cite when asked to.
 Informal citations are fine.
 When citing our text book, (Foner, p.
 12)....is fine.
 When citing class notes: ( Class Notes: Native Americans: 6 Gender Roles) is fine.
 When asked to cite from a number of sources, using different chapters from the textbook or different sections of a Class Notes, does not count as a different source.